scarf-sh/scarf-js/README.md

 ### As a user of a package using Scarf, what information does Scarf send about me?

 - The operating system you are using
-- The version of the package you're installing that depends on Scarf
 - Your IP address will be used to look up any available company information.
 The IP address itself will be subsequently deleted.
 - Dependency tree information.
 Scarf sends the package name and version for